Paracetamol Use During Pregnancy Risks Behavior Issues in Kids, Says Study

 “The brain does not stop developing until at least 15 months of age, which leaves room for children to be exposed to a number of factors that could potentially lead to behavioural issues.”

-Echoing Dr. Lawrence’s statement, Dr. Aisling Murphy, a researcher in obstetrics and gynecology at the University of California, Los Angeles, says there’s no conclusive proof that the drug does cause neurological disorders.
+Echoing Dr. Lawrence’s statement, Dr. Aisling Murphy, a researcher in obstetrics and gynaecology at the University of California, Los Angeles, says there’s no conclusive proof that the drug does cause neurological disorders.

 “Having said that, generally, our advice would be to avoid any unnecessary exposure to medications, including acetaminophen during pregnancy,” said Dr. Murphy.